jlehrer1/tinycomp/README.md

-# TinyComp
+# TinyComp:

-A Python library for doing computations on small subsets of a DataFrame too large to fit in memory.
+A Python library for doing computations on small subsets of a **numeric** `.csv` data file too large to fit entirely in memory.
+The library follows similarly to the `Pandas` API.
 Originally developed for my research at the UCSC Genomics Insitute with massive single-cell datasets, this library serves to be a minimal and quick tool for analysis on large datasets.

 ## Why not Dask?